Last updated on December 26, 2022

 - S-T-U-V-W-X-Y-Z – light

-In the context of normal colour range, colourless diamonds are those that do not have any visible yellowish or brownish tints and are assigned a letter grade of D, E or F.
+In the context of the normal colour range, colourless diamonds are those that do not have any visible yellowish or brownish tints and are assigned a letter grade of D, E or F.

 Diamonds that come in colourless to light yellow and brown fall within the normal colour range.
 The closer a diamond gets to the colourless grade, the higher its price per carat.
 Within the colourless range, D colour diamonds are the rarest and the most valuable as a result.